HackerFoo/peg/README.md

 `foldr` and `foldl` are swapped from the Haskell definitions, because "lists" are stacks, and elements are added to the right side of a stack.
 Similarly for `scanr` and `scanl`.

 Most of the Haskell Prelude is implemented, except words that aren't very useful or are replaced by a built-in word.
-I'm still working on IO.

 Running the Peg Interpreter
 ---------------------------